sinoftheta/CS46X-Group40/readme.md

 ### Windows

-Presuably the steps in the `Installing GSL` section were followed, so all tools should be avalible.
+Presumably the steps in the `Installing GSL` section were followed, so all tools should be avalible.

 CD into the c-source directory and run the Makefile using `mingw32-make.exe`.
 You might encouter an issue with the mkdir command.
 Its a dirty fix, but comment it out and create the following directory structure under c-source
 ```